 Defining Drug Addiction

 Addiction is sometimes stigmatized as a condition in which an addict suffers from a lack of willpower, but in reality, addiction is a real disorder that has science to back it up.
 Addiction has psychosocial, genetic, and environmental factors influencing its overall development.
-Drug addiction is traditionally characterized by behaviors of compulsive use, an impaired control over the use of the substance, cravings, and continued use despite the harmful consequences of repeated drug use.
+Defining drug addiction is traditionally done by characterizing behaviors of compulsive use, an impaired control over the use of the substance, cravings, and continued use despite the harmful consequences of repeated drug use.

-Another term that helps shed light on the nature of addiction is physical dependence.
+Another term that helps shed light when defining drug addiction is physical dependence.
 Physical dependence is defined as being in a state that would elicit withdrawal symptoms if the user were to cease, antagonize, reduce, or decrease the blood concentration of the substance in question.
 Tolerance is defined as the physical changes the body undergoes with repeated usage of substance.
 When tolerance builds, the amount of the drug needed to attain the same effect also increases.

 Theories for the Cause of Drug Addiction

 One of the first theories of drug addiction was proposed by both biological researchers and psychoanalysts.
 The Self-Medication Hypothesis stated that individuals that suffered from drug addiction abused drugs to escape from some intolerable and unique state of mind.
 Sigmund Freud, a famous psychoanalyst, was one of the first scientists to espouse this theory while studying the antidepressant properties of cocaine.